Astronomers Devise Revolutionary Technique That Helps Spot New Planets By ‘Deleting’ Their Host Star

 The novel technique changes the game plan and focuses on the atmospheric composition of a potential new planet by searching for specific molecules that are lacking from the host star.

-Led by Jens Hoeijmakers, a researcher at the Astronomy Department of UNIGE’s Observatory and a member of NCCR PlanetS, the team created a device that analyzes the molecular spectrum of a planet candidate, detecting the presence of certain types of molecules that are only contained by the planet, and not its parent star.
+Led by Jens Hoeijmakers, a researcher at the Astronomy Department of UNIGE’s Observatory and a member of NCCR PlanetS, the team created a device that analyzes the molecular spectrum of a planet candidate, detecting the presence of certain types of molecules that are only contained by the planet and not its parent star.

 Here’s How It Works